nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-i/index.md

 ![Untitled](images/zurich-city.png)

 Of course, nothing comes for free.
 And I'm not talking about the cost of the tickets here.
 Although, now that I'm thinking, I really should, because they are extremely expensive.
 But that's another topic for another time.
-I'm taking about the side-effects of having everything running on time.
+I'm talking about the side-effects of having everything running on time.

 > In Zurich, tram and bus drivers can control the traffic lights.
 They simply stop all the cars.

 What I hate the most is when you realize that your tram is on the other side of the road.
 You wait for the appropriate moment to cross the street and then you run a marathon to catch it.
 And right at the moment that you reach its doors, the doors shut in front of you.
 Now you have to wait for another 15 minutes.

 There were cases where the bus stayed there, with the doors closed, for 1-2 minutes, even if there was a red light in front of it.
-The driver will completely ignore the people there are yelling and knocking on the doors.
+The driver will completely ignore the people who are yelling and knocking on the doors.

 ![alexis-fauvet-g9iXQKjPlGM-unsplash.jpg](images/alexis-fauvet-g9iXQKjPlGM-unsplash.jpg)
 _Credit: [Alexis Fauvet](https://unsplash.com/photos/g9iXQKjPlGM)_